laravel/docs/mocking.md

         $mock->shouldReceive('process')->once();
     });

-Similarly, if you want to [spy](http://docs.mockery.io/en/latest/reference/spies.html) on an object, Laravel's base test case class offers a `spy` method as a convenient wrapper around the `Mockery::spy` method:
+Similarly, if you want to [spy](http://docs.mockery.io/en/latest/reference/spies.html) on an object, Laravel's base test case class offers a `spy` method as a convenient wrapper around the `Mockery::spy` method.
+Spies are similar to mocks; however, spies record any interaction between the spy and the code being tested, allowing you to make assertions after the code is executed:

     use App\Service;